appy-one/acebase/README.md

 More documentation will follow soon, see `transaction-logs.spec.js` unit tests for more info for now.

+## Multi-process support

+AceBase supports running in multiple processes by using interprocess communication (IPC).
+If your app runs in a standard Node.js cluster, AceBase is able to communicate with each process through Node.js's built-in `cluster` functionality.
+If your app runs in the browser, AceBase will use `BroadcastChannel` (or shim for Safari) to communicate with other browser tabs.

+If you are using pm2 to run your app in a cluster, or run your app in a cloud-based cluster (eg Kubernetes, Docker Swarm), AceBase instances will need some other way to communicate with eachother.
+This is now possible using an AceBase IPC Server, which allows fast communication using websockets.
+See [AceBase IPC Server](https://github.com/appy-one/acebase-ipc-server) for more info!

 ## Upgrade notices

 * v0.9.68 - To get the used updating context in data event handlers, read from `snap.context()` instead of `snap.ref.context()`.
 This is to prevent further updates on `snap.ref` to use the same context.
 If you need to reuse the event context for new updates, you will have to manually set it: `snap.ref.context(snap.context()).update(...)`